owsas/parse-cloud-class/README.md

 * Define minimum values for keys on your classes
 * Define default values
 * Define required keys
+* Define immutable keys (only editable with the master key)
 * Use addons to easily extend the funcionality of your app
 * Create new addons and share them with the community
 * Customize the default behaviour to your own needs